jozefg/drafts/equality.markdown

     transitivity : (A : Set)(x y z : A) → Id x y → Id y z → Id x z

-This is an entirely separate issue from definitional equality since propositional equality is a userland concept.
+This is an entirely separate issue from definitional equality since propositional equality is a concept that users can hypothesis about.

 One very important difference is that we can make proofs like